 Q. Who can be on the committee of York u3a?

 A. Any member is eligible to serve on the committee.
 New members are welcome to be considered - there is no "length of membership" requirement.
-Committee members are elected at the November AGM and serve for 3 years.
-They can then be re-elected for a further 3 years, and must step down after that.
-All committee members are volunteers and are Trustees of York u3a (as defined by the Charities Commission).
+Committee members are elected at the AGM, and retire on rotation.
+Re-elections are possible to a maximum of six years.
+All committee members are volunteers and most are Trustees of York u3a (as defined by the Charities Commission).
 Our committee is very active and positive, and it's a very worthwhile way of making a contribution, through one of the committee roles, to running our u3a.